 > Click on image to enlarge

 This has helped us to update our commitment to Human Rights Policy.
 The aim is to respond with a new policy, dilemmas and risks posed by the current context.

-Based on the United Nations Guiding Principles on Business and Human Rights we have developed an express commitment to respecting the human rights of our stakeholders, including our employees, members of the community, customers and business partners, as well as the millions of people who we influence every day through our products and services.
+Based on the United Nations Guiding Principles on Business and Human Rights we have developed a global policy about the human rights respect of our stakeholders, including our employees, members of the community, customers and business partners, as well as the millions of people who we influence every day through our products and services.